-Gnocchetti sardi, or malloreddus, is a traditional pasta shape from Sardinia with a pleasantly chewy texture and bite.
-I will teach you the step-by-step process to making this delicious pasta paired with a classic tomato butter sauce.
+Malloreddus, or gnocchetti sardi, is a traditional pasta shape from Sardinia with a pleasantly chewy texture and bite.
+Come along while I teach you an easy step-by-step process of making this delicious homemade pasta with a classic tomato butter sauce.

-One of my favorite homemade pastas are these gnocchetti sardi, also known as malloreddus.
-They are small, adorable-looking gnocchi from Sardinia, traditionally made with semolina flour, saffron, and water.
+One of my favorite homemade pastas is malloreddus, or Sardinian gnocchetti.
+They are adorably small gnocchi from Sardinia, traditionally made with semolina flour, saffron, and water.

 Traditionally, gnocchi sardi are paired with a hearty meat ragu in a dish called malloreddus alla campidanese.
-I was fortunate to be able to try this in a small restaurant called Piccolo Continente, just outside the airport on our last night in Rome.
+I was fortunate to try this in a small restaurant called Piccolo Continente, just outside the airport on our last night in Rome.

 Why You'll Love This Recipe